Glossary

 Flow

-An old, but still used term, describing the pipe taking water flow out from a stove or boiler.
+An old, but still used term, describing the pipe taking water flowing out from a stove or boiler.
 It could also be labelled ‘outlet’.
 This would seem a better term.
-The term can be very confusing if used for the ground source. e.g. is it cold flow from heat pump, or flow from borehole.
+The term can be very confusing if used for the ground source. e.g. is it cold flow from heat pump source, or flow from borehole.

 Horizontal collector